2006-2007 Year in Perspective

 - The Carriage Factory Built on Horsepower : Campbell Carriage Factory Museum

-For a better understanding of what is meant by 'learning object', listen to the description by Kirsten Evenden, Manager of New Media Initiatives at the Glenbow Museum.
+For a better understanding of what is meant by 'learning object', listen to the description by Kirsten Evenden, Manager of New Media Initiatives at the Glenbow Museum (no longer available).

 Since 2003, Community Memories has been enabling smaller museums with no more than five full-time employees to produce online exhibits that explore their communities' local history.
 From the beginning, successful first-time participants have been provided with easy-to-use software and a $5,000 investment for their production.
 In 2006-2007, this funding was enhanced in order to make it easier for local museums and the communities they serve to continue sharing their stories with the world.
 As a result, each subsequently approved production is now eligible for an additional investment of $2,500.
 (Proposals for subsequent exhibits must also be submitted during the annual call period.)